biona001/GhostKnockoffGWAS/docs/src/man/solveblocks.md

 $plink_exe --vcf $vcffile --double-id --keep-allele-order --real-ref-alleles --make-bed --out $plinkprefix
 ```
 Note the `--keep-allele-order` is crucial to prevent PLINK from randomly converting the minor allele into A1.

+## References

+The methodology is described in the following paper

+> Chu BB, He Z, Sabatti C. "It's a wrap: deriving distinct discoveries with FDR control after a GWAS pipeline", bioRxiv, 2025.06.05.658138; doi: https://doi.org/10.1101/2025.06.05.658138.

+A full example can be found in our paper's [reproducibility page](https://github.com/biona001/solveblock-reproducibility?tab=readme-ov-file#running-the-ghostknockoff-pipeline-for-real-data-and-simulated-experiments).